-In such cases, leave latency is adversely impacted as numerous group-specific queries are unanswered before the stream is pruned.
-The number of unanswered queries is equal to the robustness variable (default two).
+In such cases, leave latency is adversely affected as numerous group-specific queries are unanswered before the stream is pruned.
+The number of unanswered queries is equal to the robustness variable (default 2).
 The assignment of a lower LMQI can counterbalance this effect.
 However, if you configure the LMQI too low, it can actually exacerbate the problem by inducing storms of reports on the network.
-LMQI values of three and ten, with a robustness value of two, translate to leave latencies of six tenths of a second and two seconds, respectively.
+LMQI values of 3 and 10, with a robustness value of 2, translate to leave latencies of 6/10 of a second and 2 seconds, respectively.